 - How can we make the most of their contribution?

-The event mainly targets QA professionals from QA agencies but is open to any professional in the QA field that may be interested in this topic.
+The event mainly targeted QA professionals from QA agencies but was open to any professional in the QA field that may be interested in this topic.

-The seminar will take place over two half-days, with the programme anticipated to begin at 13:00 on Monday, 10 December and to conclude on Tuesday, 11 December at 13:30.
-Further programme details and practical information will be updated on this page.
+The seminar took place over two half-days, with the programme beginning at 13:00 on Monday, 10 December and concluding on Tuesday, 11 December at 13:30.

 View this map in Google Maps here.